rootpy/rootpy/README.rst

 * `PyTables`_ for HDF5 IO in rootpy.root2tables
 * `readline <http://docs.python.org/library/readline.html>`_ and `termcolor <http://pypi.python.org/pypi/termcolor>`_ for roosh

 rootpy is developed and tested on Linux and Mac.
-At the moment python 3 is not supported, but see `this issue <https://github.com/rootpy/rootpy/issues/35>`_ for progress.

 ..
    NumPy: which min version?
 List all places required in rootpy.